LumineerLabs/circum/README.md

 At the very least, the endpoint must transmit a centroid of a detected person.
 The core service operates on this.
 Any additional information is added into the fused track for clients to consume.
 Each endpoint is exposed as a discoverable zeroconf service.
 A given tracker service is configured with a unique name and field of view information.

+### Coordinates

+Circum supports automatically updating tracked objects based on the pose of the sensor.
+This assumes a right handed sensor coordinate system with +z extending out from the sensor, +y vertical, and +x horizontal when θ<sub>x</sub>, θ<sub>y</sub>, and θ<sub>z</sub> are all 0.
+If the sensor has a different coordinate system, it mist be transformed to this system first.

+### Sensors

 Circum is distributed with a simulator endpoint.
 Additional endpoint sensor types are installed via plugins.